 In conclusion, negotiations are tough; the uncertainty and potential for conflict can at times feel insurmountable, and can create a temptation to take a protectionist approach, that is, to avoid loss, win big, and come out strong.
 However, the accumulating research is clear; the prospecting negotiator's toolkit is a source of strength and flexibility, and serves to build a broader range of effectiveness in the pursuit of opportunity.

 Prospecting for better: Three defining strategies of prospecting negotiators

 Geoffrey Leonardelli is an Associate Professor of Organizational Behavior and Human Resource Management at Rotman (with a cross-appointment to the Department of Psychology).
 His research targets how people can harness knowledge about themselves to enhance their leadership, team dynamics and negotiator effectiveness, with some emphasis on international relations.
 Geoff created Rotman's course on "Leading Teams" and teaches managerial negotiations.
-He is also the academic director of Rotman's Strategic Negotiations Program for executives that runs May 15-18, 2017.
+He is also the academic director of Rotman's Strategic Negotiations Program for executives.
 For more information visit: www.rotmanexecutive.com/negotiations.